New Hampshire Seacoast Lighthouses

 The Gundalow Company

 For those who prefer a slower more quiet pace, take a sailing tour aboard the Piscataqua.
 She is a traditional reproduction of the flat-bottom gundalow barges that were used along local waterways to carry supplies.
-They have 2-hour afternoon, concert, sunset sails, and a Tuesday Speaker Series sail, along with offering special events sails, and youth educational sails.
-They provide a narrated history of Portsmouth Harbor and marine life that thrive in the region, and pass by Portland Harbor Lighthouse.
-You may also get a distant view of Whaleback Lighthouse.
+They have 2-hour afternoon, concert, sunset sails, among others.
+They provide a narrated history of Portsmouth Harbor and the local lighthouses, and marine life that thrive in the region.

 60 Marcy Street